Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Countdown timer header

-You can encourage people to add more items to their shopping carts by creating a popular products section.
-Since these items are already popular with customers, showing them to more people is often an easy way to get more sales.
+You can encourage people to add more items to their shopping cart by creating a popular products section.

 Add SeedProd products block